 Nanoha 5X – enjoyable super macro (Credit: Ofir Iluz)Super macro is a very technical field of photography requiring large doses of patience, the ability to DIY and improvise, some technical sense and of course basic photography skills.
 Beyond all of that, the ability to create focus stacked images seems to be almost a necessity if you want to make the most out of your equipment.
 During our months with the Nanoha 5X we also discovered the thrill of shooting super macro video clips and we even tried to shoot some video outdoors (stills proved to be impossible since even the smallest wind moves the subject quite considerably).

 After we explained who might be interested in super macro photography, a few words about the Nanoha 5X itself.
-During our time with the lens the Nanoha functioned exceptionally well.
+During our time with the lens, the Nanoha functioned exceptionally well.
 The build quality was very good, its small and relatively light and its optical quality was very good even at a closed aperture, as you can see from the images accompanying the article (as well as from our aperture sharpness test).

 Adding the LED lights in the front element of the Nanoha 5X really helped counter one of the biggest issues of super macro photography – getting enough light with very closed apertures.
-There are some drawbacks of this method and we had some reflections especially when shooting metallic objects.
+There are some drawbacks to this method and we had some reflections especially when shooting metallic objects.
 We feel that this is something that might be resolved by changing the arrangement of the lights.
 Maybe by using many more LEDs in a circle or by using an arrangement where a number of LED lights will be mounted on flexible goosenecks or any other way that can soften the direct light of the LEDs (these suggestions have been passed along to the manufacturer).

-Fun with Aphids – background is everything (Credit: Iddo Genuth) As a side note we would like to give some very good feedback on the use of the Nanoha 5x with the Sony NEX-7 camera (and more recently the A6000).
-The Sony’s 24 megapixel sensor really stretched its muscles with the Nanoha 5x and recorded some very detailed images.
-The focus peeking feature turned out to be super useful for shooting super macro and checking focus and the small size of the camera and general ease of use made our experience with it a very pleasant one.
-Our only two issues with the NEX-7 are the sensor warming message in video mode that rear its ugly head from time to time and the fact that Sony don’t have any camera control software which could have allowed us to take pictures directly from the computer which could be very useful for a studio work (something that both Canon and Nikon have been offering for a long time with their cameras).
+Fun with Aphids – the background is everything (Credit: Iddo Genuth) As a side note we would like to give some very good feedback on the use of the Nanoha 5x with the Sony NEX-7 camera (and more recently the A6000).
+The Sony’s 24-megapixel sensor really stretched its muscles with the Nanoha 5x and recorded some very detailed images.
+The focus peaking feature turned out to be super useful for shooting super macro and checking focus and the small size of the camera and general ease of use made our experience with it a very pleasant one.
+Our only two issues with the NEX-7 are the sensor warming message in video mode that rear its ugly head from time to time and the fact that Sony doesn’t have any camera control software which could have allowed us to take pictures directly from the computer which could be very useful for a studio work (something that both Canon and Nikon have been offering for a long time with their cameras).

 “Moon” rock – metallic looking stone up close (Credit: Merav Izhaky)